 Consumers wanting to learn more about a particular natural health product (NHP) can use Health Canada’s Licensed Natural Health Product Database.
-This database contains information about NHPs that have been issued a product licence by Health Canada.
 To use it, simply enter the eight-digit Natural Product Number (NPN) found on a product’s label.
-Using this database will grant you access to useful information for each product, such as:
+This database will grant you access to useful information for each product, such as:

 For more information and to access the Licensed Natural Products Database, click here.